tahaalmakawie/tahaalmakawie/README.md

 Passionate about usability and has working knowledge of Adobe

 Photo shop"
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning node.js
 - 📫 My linkedin acounte:- https://www.linkedin.com/in/taha-al-makawie-996773237/

 <!---